E Komo Mai (Welcome)

 Thank you for coming out to our Family Movie Night this past Friday as we celebrated our school’s 60th anniversary this school year.
 Over 250 attendees enjoyed a nice evening under the stars.
 Go Cobras!

-Congratulations to students Makana K. and Mingyun K. for representing our school as they competed in the Honolulu District Spelling Bee held at McKinley High School.
+Congratulations to our students as they competed in the Honolulu District Spelling Bee held at McKinley High School.
 They did a wonderful job representing our school!

 Congratulations 4th and 5th grade classroom finalists for participating in our school’s Spelling Bee.
 Also, thank you to our volunteer Spelling Bee coordinator and judges.
 The competition went over 10 rounds.
 Next month our first and second place winners will represent our school at the Honolulu District Science Fair.
 Good luck!